 Salmonella infections pose a serious threat to human and animal health.

 In particular, Salmonella Typhimurium (STM) has this so-called “zoonotic” potential, i.e. the ability to infect various animal species and humans.
 STM is one of the major causes of human gastrointestinal disease (91,662 confirmed salmonellosis cases in 2017 in the EU).
 If the bacterium enters the bloodstream, it can be life-threatening.
-This pathogen was increasingly spread in pig herds and is now the most frequently detected serovar.
-The monophasic serovar 1,4,,12:i:- of STM is also of more and more importance.
+This pathogen increasingly spread in pig herds and is now the most frequently detected serovar of Salmonella in pigs.
+The monophasic serovar 1,4,,12:i:- of STM is also gaining in importance.
 It was first characterized in Spain 1997 and has nowadays a worldwide presence (Europe, USA, Thailand, Korea, Brazil).
 It is progressively described in outbreak descriptions.

-In the EU, S. 1,4,,12:i:- is considered an emergent serotype that cause human infections, with a remarkable increase in the incidence in pig and pork, surpassing even STM in the last years, when the detection in pig carcasses and pig meat are reported together.
+In the EU, S 1,4,,12:i:- is considered an emergent serotype that causes human infections, with a remarkable increase in the incidence in pig and pork, surpassing even STM in the last years, when the detection in pig carcasses and pig meat are reported together.

 (Source: The European Union summary report on trends and sources of zoonoses, zoonotic agents and food-borne outbreaks in 2017.
 EFSA J. 2018, 16, 5500)